 With a short circular route, you can explore it on your own or book a guided tour to learn more about its origins, flora, and fauna.

 By Izzy & Phil from The Gap Decaders

 To get totally off the beaten path as you tour Spain in a campervan, head inland from the high-rises of Costa Blanca to the authentic and beautiful Vall de Gallinera.

 Just an hour from Alicante and even less from the excesses of Benidorm, this tranquil valley in the Marina Alta is spectacular.

 With high rugged walls and fantastic rock formations to the south and sloping green mountains to the north, this valley epitomizes Spain.

 An important cherry, almond, orange, and olive growing district, the valley is home to eight villages – Benirrama, Beniali, Benissiva, Benitaia, Carroja, Alpatro, Llombai, and Benissili.

 The ‘Beni’ prefix comes from the days of Moorish occupation and means ‘son of’.
-There is also a fabulous full-day walk that weaves between the villages, typical white painted houses, and terraced fields of fruit trees.
+There is also a fabulous full-day walk that weaves between the villages, typical white-painted houses, and terraced fields of fruit trees.

-If you’re a keen road cyclist, some of the best teams in Europe train here, and if you just want some incredible views, head for La Forada, at the top of the valley – a huge rock archway which can be seen for miles.
+If you’re a keen road cyclist, some of the best teams in Europe train here, and if you just want some incredible views, head for La Forada, at the top of the valley – a huge rock archway that can be seen for miles.
 The views from there to the coast are truly spectacular.